-- 1. Develop and implement a recreational facility rehabilitation and Americans with Disabilities Act upgrade plan for capital and rehabilitation improvements to the existing recreational facilities at Philbrook Reservoir and DeSabla Forebay recreation areas. - 2.
+- Develop and implement a recreational facility rehabilitation and Americans with Disabilities Act upgrade plan for capital and rehabilitation improvements to the existing recreational facilities at Philbrook Reservoir and DeSabla Forebay recreation areas. - 2.
 Provide streamflow information on Proposed Project reaches for recreational boating. - 3.
-Provide limited stream access at DeSabla and Centerville Powerhouses. - Develop and implement a sign and information plan to determine the type of signs, number, and locations of where the signatural be placed at the Proposed Project. - 5.
-Develop and implement a recreation operation and maintenance of the existing recreational facilities of Philbrook Reservoir and the DeSabla Forebay recreation areas - 6.
-Develop a visual management pur to include painting, screening, and repairing facilities as well as the posing of debris piles. - 7.
+Provide limited stream access at DeSabla and Centerville Powerhouses. - 4.
+Develop and implement a sign and information plan to determine the type of signs, number, and locations of where the signs will be placed at the Proposed Project. - 5.
+Develop and implement a recreation operation plan for the annual operation and maintenance of the existing recreational facilities at Philbrook Reservoir and the DeSabla Forebay recreation areas. - 6.
+Develop a visual management plan to include painting, revegetating, screening, and repairing facilities as well as disposing of debris piles.15 - 7.
 Develop a Proposed Project transportation system management plan for the protection and maintenance of roads associated with the Proposed Project.